 American Akitas usually have a more massive bone structure and bulkier heads, whereas Japanese Akitas tend to be slimmer and lighter.

-American Akitas were first recognized as Miscellaneous Class in 1955 then recognized as Working Class by the American Kennel Club in 1972 and was then recognized by the Japan Kennel Club in 1992.
+American Akitas were first recognized as Miscellaneous Class in 1955 then recognized as Working Class by the American Kennel Club in 1972, and then recognized by the Japan Kennel Club in 1992.

-The breed continued to be famous all over the world and was made even more prominent when featured in a meme in the mid-2000s.
+The breed continued to be famous in Asia and other countries worldwide and was made even more prominent when featured in a meme in the mid-2000s.